cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * The PSK ID is added to the context string used as the `info` input to the KDF

+The PSK SHOULD be of length Nh bytes or longer, and SHOULD have Nh bytes of entropy or more.
+Using a PSK shorter than Nh bytes is permitted.
+A PSK that is longer than Nh bytes or has more than Nh bytes of entropy, respectively, does not increase the security level of HPKE, because only Nh bytes are extracted from the PSK and the KEM shared secret.

-This mechanism is not suitable for use with a low-entropy password as the PSK.
-A malicious recipient that does not possess the PSK can use decryption of a plaintext as an oracle for performing offline dictionary attacks.
+HPKE is specified to use HKDF as key derivation function.
+HKDF is not designed to slow down dictionary attacks, see {{?RFC5869}}.
+Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the PSK.
+An adversary that does not possess the PSK can use decryption of an HPKE ciphertext as an oracle for performing dictionary attacks.

 ~~~~~